abdullah-masud/Star-Tech-Client/README.md

 ## Website Description

 - Star Tech provides all of the most recent and improved computer components for your future computer.
 If you are a techie, we have just what you are searching for.
+You can buy whatever you want from the website and pay using credit card.
+You can also login and update your profile.
+After the purchase the shipment status can be updated via admin.

 ## Website Features